A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 In the A1 beta-casein, the amino acid histidine is found in position 67 and it has a weak bond with isoleucine.

-The problem appears to arise during the digestion of the weak bond between histidine and isoleucine in the A1 milk.
+The problem appears to arise during the digestion of the weak bond between histidine and isoleucine in A1 milk.

 A peptide called BCM-7 (beta-casein morphin) is released and this peptide has opioid or narcotic properties.